 Planning the installation

-In the scenario above, there are quite a lot of activities that needs to be completed.
+In either scenario above, there are quite a lot of activities that needs to be completed.
 This is a list of all the activities in, somewhat, chronological order.
 Add or remove activities based on your scenario.

-Create an AAD or Office 365 account for development
+Create an AAD account for development

 Create a user in SAP for the integrations.
 Make sure the user has access rights.